kiransid0205/kiransid0205.github.io/content/posts/post01/index.md

 ##### III.
 Tools used
-The web scraping in this project is being done using Python.
+The web scraping in this project has been done using Python.
 Python has many useful packages and Beautiful Soup is one amongst them.
-It helps in data extraction by parsing HTML and XML documents.
-It creates a parse tree for parsed pages that can be used to extract data from HTML, which is useful for web scraping.
+It helps in data extraction by parsing HTML and XML documents; it creates a parse tree for parsed pages that can be used to extract data from HTML, which is useful for web scraping.

-I have used Python 3 for this task, and have applied the bs4 version of the Beautiful Soup package for the data extraction.
+Python 3 has been used for this task, and the bs4 version of the Beautiful Soup package has been applied for the data extraction.

-Documentation of Beautiful Soup package: https://www.crummy.com/software/BeautifulSoup/bs4/doc/
+Documentation of Beautiful Soup package can be found here - https://www.crummy.com/software/BeautifulSoup/bs4/doc/

 ##### IV.
 Methodology
 - Identify the website to scrape data off of.
 In our case, it's daft.ie.
-We will filter our results only for houses for rent in Dublin.
+We will filter our results to "Houses for rent in Dublin".

 !["Homepage of daft.ie"](./images/img01.png)
 *Homepage of daft.ie*